phetsims/fourier-making-waves/doc/implementation-notes.md

 * _answer series_ or _answer_ - the pink waveform, the Fourier series that the user is trying to match
 * _guess series_ or _guess_ - the Fourier series for the user's guess

-Some of the charts in this simulation are not labeled, and some of them have verbose titles.
+Some of the charts in this simulation are not labeled, and some have verbose titles.
 So rather than refer to charts by their exact titles, we use these names:

 * Amplitudes chart - the top chart in all 3 screens
 * Harmonics chart - the middle chart in the **Discrete** and **Wave Game** screens